Jack Smith (lawyer): Career

-After graduating from law school, Smith joined the Manhattan District Attorney's office, serving as assistant district attorney.
+After graduation from law school, Smith joined the Manhattan District Attorney's office, serving as assistant district attorney.
 He was a member of the sex crimes and domestic violence units of the DA's office.
 He joined the United States Attorney's Office for the Eastern District of New York in 1999.
 As an assistant U.S. attorney at the Brooklyn-based office, he prosecuted the police officers who brutalized and sexually assaulted Abner Louima, and led the case towards the death penalty—which was later overturned—against Ronell Wilson, who murdered two members of the New York Police Department.
 On one occasion he reportedly slept in an apartment building hallway for an entire weekend so he could intercept a witness in a domestic violence case and convince her to testify.

 From 2008 to 2010, Smith worked as investigation coordinator for the Office of the Prosecutor of the International Criminal Court in The Hague, Netherlands.
 In that position, he oversaw cases against government officials and militia members accused of war crimes and genocide.
-In 2010, Smith returned to the U.S. to become chief of the U.S. Department of Justice's Public Integrity Section (PIN).
+In 2010, Smith returned to the United States to become chief of the U.S. Department of Justice's Public Integrity Section (PIN).
 Among his first responsibilities was evaluating current investigations, and he recommended closing investigations into several members of Congress.
 (Note: Smith recommended closing investigations into senator John Ensign and representatives Tom DeLay, Jerry Lewis, and Alan Mollohan.)
-He spent five years as chief of PIN, where he prosecuted a variety of corruption cases, including those against Virginia governor Bob McDonnell, U.S. representative Rick Renzi, Jeffrey Sterling, a Central Intelligence Agency officer who shared national secrets, New York State Assembly speaker Sheldon Silver, and North Carolina Senator John Edwards.
+He spent five years as chief of the section, where he prosecuted a variety of corruption cases, including those against Virginia governor Bob McDonnell, U.S. representative Rick Renzi, Jeffrey Sterling, a Central Intelligence Agency officer who shared national secrets, New York State Assembly speaker Sheldon Silver, and North Carolina Senator John Edwards.
 McDonnell, Renzi, Sterling, and Silver were found guilty, though the Supreme Court later unanimously overturned McDonnell's conviction.
-Edwards' case ended in a mistrial.
+Edwards's case ended in a mistrial.

 In 2015, Smith became an assistant U.S. attorney in the Middle District of Tennessee, at Nashville.
 He became the acting U.S. attorney in March 2017 upon the resignation of David Rivera, and resigned effective September 2017 after the nomination of Donald Q. Cochran.
 Smith became the vice president and head of litigation for Hospital Corporation of America in 2017.

 On May 7, 2018, Smith was named to a four-year term as chief prosecutor for the Kosovo Specialist Chambers in The Hague, investigating war crimes in the Kosovo War.
-During his time as the chief prosecutor, he brought charges against several individuals, including Salih Mustafa and the sitting President of Kosovo, Hashim Thaçi.
+During his time as the chief prosecutor, he brought charges against several individuals, including Salih Mustafa and the sitting president of Kosovo, Hashim Thaçi.
 He took up the post on September 11, 2018, and was appointed to a second term on May 8, 2022, before stepping down on November 18, 2022.